 Fair question.
 If decompression is just stretching the spine, can’t you get the same effect from an inversion table in your garage?

-Professional spinal decompression uses computerized force that’s calibrated to your body weight and condition.
-The table can target specific spinal segments—say, the L4-L5 disc—without yanking on the entire spine.
+Professional spinal decompression uses computerized force calibrated to your body weight and condition.
+The table targets specific spinal segments – say, the L4-L5 disc – without loading the entire spine.
 And because the force ramps up gradually and alternates with relaxation, your muscles don’t contract defensively.
 The treatment bypasses that protective reflex, which is the whole point.

-Plus, hanging upside down increases pressure in your eyes and head, which isn’t ideal for a lot of people.
-Decompression tables keep you horizontal, so there’s no blood-rushing-to-your-head situation.
+Plus, hanging upside down increases pressure in your eyes and head, which isn’t ideal for most people.
+Decompression tables keep you horizontal – no blood-rushing-to-your-head situation.

 Who Benefits Most From Spinal Decompression

 Decompression works best for nerve-related pain caused by disc problems.
 That includes herniated discs, bulging discs, degenerative disc disease, and sciatica stemming from disc compression.
-If your pain shoots down your leg, causes numbness or tingling, or gets worse when you sit or bend forward, you’re likely dealing with a disc issue—and decompression may help.
+If your pain shoots down your leg, causes numbness or tingling, or gets worse when you sit or bend forward, you’re likely dealing with a disc issue – and decompression is well-suited for that presentation.

-We also see good results with patients who have posterior facet syndrome (worn-down joints in the back of the spine) and some cases of spinal stenosis, where the spinal canal has narrowed and is squeezing nerves.
+We also see strong results with patients who have posterior facet syndrome and certain cases of spinal stenosis, where the spinal canal has narrowed and is compressing nerves.

-The treatment tends to work well for people who’ve already tried physical therapy, medication, and rest without much improvement.
-These are folks stuck in that frustrating middle zone—too much pain to ignore, but not severe enough to justify surgery.
+The treatment is particularly effective for people who’ve already tried physical therapy, medication, and rest without meaningful improvement.
+These are patients stuck in that frustrating middle zone – too much pain to ignore, but not severe enough to justify surgery.
+Decompression is often exactly what moves the needle for them.

 At Indian Trail Chiropractic & Rehab, Dr. Gentile evaluates whether decompression fits your specific case.
 Not everyone with back pain needs it, and not everyone with a disc issue is a good candidate.
-But when it’s the right fit, it can be a game-changer.
+But when it’s the right fit, the results are significant.

 Who Shouldn’t Use Spinal Decompression